robotspacer/minivmac-package/README.md

 ## Requirements

-This has only been tested on a Mac with macOS 14, but creating Windows builds should work on any computer that can run `zsh` scripts.
+This has primarily been tested on a Mac with macOS 14.
+Creating Windows builds should work on a Mac or Linux computer that can run `zsh` scripts.
+Creating Mac builds requires a Mac.

 Mac builds require [Xcode](https://developer.apple.com/xcode/).
 In my testing you will need a different version of Xcode, and thus a different version of macOS, depending on what you're trying to build.